What is Mortgage Refinancing?

-- Increase cash flow: You could lower your monthly payment, giving you greater financial flexibility.
-One of the best benefits to is the relief they can bring in terms of your monthly expenses.
+- Increase cash flow: You could lower your monthly payment by refinancing your mortgage, giving you greater financial flexibility.
+One of the best benefits is the relief they can provide in terms of your monthly expenses.
 There's no reason to pay more than you need to, and a lot may have changed since you first got your mortgage; your credit score may have improved, rates may have changed, and your home's value may have changed as well.
-Talking to a lending professional about your options is a good first step in determining how a mortgage refinance could help you.
+Talking to a licensed loan officer about your options is a good first step in determining how a mortgage refinance could help you.

 - Pay off debt: Refinancing could allow you to pay off high-interest credit card debt, private loans, auto loans, or other high-interest debt.
-With a home loan refinance, interest rates are typically lower and it would make more financial sense to use make payments on a mortgage refinance rather than higher interest loans.
+With a home loan refinance, interest rates are typically lower and it would make more financial sense to make payments on a mortgage refinance rather than higher interest loans.

 - Increase your long-term net worth: A lower interest rate on your mortgage means you’ll save money over the lifetime of the loan.
 You can use the extra cash to buy real estate for retirement, save for your child’s college fund, or buy a vacation home.